peterkuma/wstcp/README.md

-wstcp server is limited to a single WebSocket client connection at a time, but it can forward any number of simultaneous TCP connections over the WebSocket link.
+wstcp server is limited to a single WebSocket client connection at a time, but it can forward any number of simultaneous TCP connections over the WebSocket link by multiplexing.

-wstcp can be used for exposing a client-side TCP server on the server-side (remote forwarding) or a server-side TCP server on the client side (local forwarding) when the client is behind a firewall, NAT, or has a dynamic IP address.
+wstcp can be used for exposing a client-side TCP server on the server-side (*remote forwarding*) or a server-side TCP server on the client side (*local forwarding*) when the client is behind a firewall, NAT, or has a dynamic IP address.

 wstcp relies on [MuxDemux](https://github.com/dominictarr/mux-demux) and [websocket-stream](https://github.com/maxogden/websocket-stream),
 and it has a very compact implementation (less than 200 lines of code).

+For security (wss) use an SSL-capable HTTP proxy server such as nginx in front of the wstcp server.
+The client supports connecting to `wss://` URLs.

 <!-- Also see [wstcp-server](https://github.com/peterkuma/wstcp-server) and
 [wstcp-client](https://github.com/peterkuma/wstcp-client). -->